luisimagiire/mini_ebm/README.md

 # Micro EBM
-Explainable Boosting Machine barebones implementation in Python.
+Explainable Boosting Machine bare-bones implementation in Python.
 Small and simple, but with a lot of comments and explanations.
 Do not use it for anything serious.
 For production, refer to InterpretML or other libraries.

+## Status
+- This is a work in progress...

 Requirements -> Python 3.6+ and numpy.